AlessandroMinervini/COVID-19-forecasting/README.md

 The predictions are for the next 7 days.

 ## Results
+Every day I will update the table with the number of cases actually verified with the model predictions for the next day.
 | Data  | Total cases | Total cases - prediction| New positive cases| New positive cases - prediction|
 | :-------------: | :-------------: |:-------------: | :-------------: |:-------------: |
 | 16-03  | Update at 18.00 | 26088 | Update at 18.00  | 3218 |